 The Workforce Development class refund policy provides more details.

-Transfers are dependent on availability of space in the new class.
-In order to transfer to another section, the student must email [email protected] the following information:
+Transfers are dependent on class availability and must be requested before the 10% deadline of the classes.
+To transfer to another section, the student must email [email protected] the following information:

 Emergency cancellations and closings